JHU-PL-Lab/www-fpse/lecture/variants.md

 ### Variants

-* Variants build or-data (this or this or this); records build and-data (this and this and this)
+* Variants build or-data (this-or-this-or-this); records build and-data (this-and-this-and-this)
 * They are the fundamental data constructors
 * We start with variants

 ### Variants
 * The `option` and `result` types we have been using are simple forms of *variant types*
-* Variants let your data be one of several forms (either-or), with a label wrapping the data indicating the sort
+* Variants let your data be one of several forms (either-or), with a label wrapping the data indicating the specific form
 * They are related to `union` types in C or `enums` in Java, but are more safe than C and more general than Java
 * Like OCaml lists and tuples they are by default immutable